In this post I’m going to show you exactly how to rank #1 in Google.

 Next, use ClickToTweet.com to make a click to tweet button.
 Simply write the tweet you want, and it’ll create a link that you can use.

 Finally, add those links to your content.
-You can use buttons like I use in my post.
+You can use buttons as I use in my post.

-Or you can just make the links plain-text, like this:
+Or you can just make the links plain-text.

 Either way works.